“I’m going to kill myself. And I want everyone to know O.J. Simpson is innocent. They did it.”

 The 17-minute epic was whittled into a 2:52 single version, which cracked the Billboard Top 30, pushing the album to 30 million in sales.
 Butterfly scored a touring gig with Jefferson Airplane, and even landed a slot at Woodstock the following year.
 If you can’t recall seeing Iron Butterfly in the Woodstock documentary, there’s a reason for that.

 Butterfly Blows the Big Gig

 Iron Butterfly never made it past LaGuardia Airport.
 Though the reason is unclear, the band was detained on its way to Woodstock.
 Their manager sent a telegram to the festival promoter demanding a helicopter.
-He insisted that Iron Butterfly be delivered directly to the stage for their performance, whereupon they would be paid, and immediately returned to LaGuardia by helicopter.
+He insisted that Iron Butterfly be delivered directly to the stage for their performance, whereupon they were to be paid, and immediately returned to LaGuardia by helicopter.
 It’s possible the manager overplayed his hand.

 Production Coordinator John Morris responded with the following acrostic message:

 “For reasons I can’t go into / Until you are here / Clarifying your situation / Knowing you are having problems / You will have to find / Other transportation / Unless you plan not to come.”

 Needless to say, no helicopter arrived, and Iron Butterfly appeared only on the famous promotional posters for the event.

 This unfortunate sequence of events, along with a healthy dose of alcohol, spelled the beginning of the end for the band’s original lineup.
 Over the next two years, Iron Butterfly shifted, splintered, and ultimately, called it quits in 1971.

 In the mid-70s, original Iron Butterfly drummer Ron Bushy was barely scraping by in Los Angeles.
 He tried his hand at running a small recording studio.